SecuSimple/SecureMyFilesMini/README.md

 Secure My Files Mini
 =============

-Secure My Files Mini - End-to-end file encryption in the browser
+End-to-end file encryption in the browser